5 Tips for writing killer video marketing scripts

-Video is visual.
-Through a series of images, whether moving or static, you're trying to convey a feeling that resonates with a target audience.
-But video marketing isn’t all about what you're audience is seeing.
+Video marketing isn’t all about what your audience is seeing.
 Often times you'll find that words can make or break your video.

 Hundreds of ads run everyday with poor messaging, boring voiceovers or campy dialogue that have a profound influence on their effectiveness.

-We've been there too when it comes to scripting marketing videos.
-We’ve thought we were really clever when we weren't, minimalistic when we had to go deeper, and well spoken when we had to scale back.
+I've been there too when it comes to scripting marketing videos.
+I’ve thought I was really clever when I wasn't, minimalistic when I had to go deeper, and well spoken when I had to scale back.
 Learning that words matter is an important step to developing better content.
 Here's 5 tips to keep in mind the next time you're writing or reviewing a video marketing script.

 TIP 1: Concise Copy

 Compound sentences need not apply here.
-This isn’t a creative writing exercise where you’re trying to use the most flowery, expressive language possible.
-Remember, your audience isn’t going to sit down and read your script like a Pulitzer Prize winning novel.
-They’re going to hear and see it.
+Your audience isn’t going to sit down and read your script like a Pulitzer Prize winning novel.
+They’re going to hear it and see it.
 It’s a different form of comprehension with a shorter attention span in today’s rapid paced media market.

 Keep your focus on the reason for the video in the first place.
-You’re trying to articulate a specific message for a company in an engaging way.
-So be specific.
+You’re articulating a specific message for a company in an engaging way.
+Be specific.
 Keep it simple.
 Keep it sharp.
-Thinking this way will leave room for entertainment and save you from making a ridiculously long video no one will see the end of.
+Thinking this way will leave room for entertaining visuals and save you from making a ridiculously long video no one will see the end of.

 TIP 2: Time Yourself Reading The Script

 Time your script.
 You don't even need to buy a stopwatch anymore.
 If you're smart there's one on your phone already.
 And don't play that game where you read the script faster than humanly possible to say it can be read in 30 seconds or less.
-Voice it like a normal person.
-Better yet, time your script as if you're having a deep conversation with somebody you're trying to connect with.
+Read it as if you're having a deep conversation with somebody you're trying to connect with.
 You're pattern of speech will have a more natural pace.
 Knowing how long your script reads will not only give your editor less grief, it’ll help you trim the fat around the most important thing you write.

 Tip 3: The Brand Message Is Most Important

-What is your client's message?
 If you can't sum this up in one sentence you’re not ready to make a video.
 It’s your thesis statement.
 It's the reason you're making a video in the first place!

-If the audience misses the point of the video you might as well hang up your call to action.
+If the audience misses the message of the video you might as well hang up your call to action.

-Sure, one sentence may seem like a tall task.
+One sentence may seem like a tall task.
 But this is the part of a video marketing script you should spend the most time on.
 What is that one identifiable take away you want your audience to remember?
-If you can narrow that down you’re one step closer to crafting an effective message.

 Tip 4: Be Careful With Comedy